abstract-coder/abstract-coder.github.io/LANGUAGE-GUIDE.md

 }
 ```

-This piece checks if the number 3 is larger than the number 2.
+This piece of code checks if the number 3 is larger than the number 2.
 If is's really larger, it outputs the word 'yes'.
 If otherwise, it outputs the word 'no'.

-This code also comes comes with different parts.
+This code comes with different parts.
 It contains:

 * Words: `if`, `else`, `console`, `log`
 * Dots: "console`.`log"